Recensus/developer-docs/posts/php-sdk.md

 ##Introduction

-The PHP-SDK provides PHP developers with a tool which makes integrating Recensus into an eccomerce website even easier.
+The PHP-SDK provides PHP developers with a tool which makes integrating Recensus into an ecommerce website even easier.
 The php-sdk offers three features:

 1. A tool to facilitate rendering the Recensus widget and Recensus button on a merchant product page.

 2. The facility to embed reviews in SEO friendly html on the merchants website.

-3. A tool to schedule aftersales
+3. A tool to schedule aftersales contact with merchants customers.

 ##Requirements

 The Recensus PHP-SDK requires PHP 5.1 and above.

-Contributing to Recensus or using the source directly from github requires PHP 5.3 and above.
+Contributing to Recensus or using the source directly from Github requires PHP 5.3 and above.

 ##Setting Up The SDK